hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_cluster.html.markdown

 * `workload_identity_enabled` - (Optional) Specifies whether Azure AD Workload Identity should be enabled for the Cluster.
 Defaults to `false`.

--> **Note** To enable Azure AD Workload Identity `oidc_issuer_enabled` must be set to `true`.
+-> **Note:** To enable Azure AD Workload Identity `oidc_issuer_enabled` must be set to `true`.

--> **Note** This requires that the Preview Feature `Microsoft.ContainerService/EnableWorkloadIdentityPreview` is enabled and the Resource Provider is re-registered, see [the documentation](https://learn.microsoft.com/en-us/azure/aks/workload-identity-deploy-cluster#register-the-enableworkloadidentitypreview-feature-flag) for more information.
+-> **Note:** This requires that the Preview Feature `Microsoft.ContainerService/EnableWorkloadIdentityPreview` is enabled and the Resource Provider is re-registered, see [the documentation](https://learn.microsoft.com/en-us/azure/aks/workload-identity-deploy-cluster#register-the-enableworkloadidentitypreview-feature-flag) for more information.

 * `public_network_access_enabled` - (Optional) Whether public network access is allowed for this Kubernetes Cluster.
 Defaults to `true`.
 Changing this forces a new resource to be created.